Firstly, this is not a scary as it sounds – but there are a few things that you need to be aware of:

 You will need to setup your login page and a form that when submitted will send a username and password server-side to be validated against a user within Sitecore.
 If the validation is successful then the user should be redirected to the requested URL before they are redirected to the login page.
 Because they are a member of the group that has access to the restricted page they will now be able to view the page rather than get redirected to the login page again.

-Take a look at this link for more information and references.
+Take a look at this link for more information and references, or check out our Sitecore service page to find out how we can help you with your implementation.
 I hope you have found this helpful.